Background: The Growing Senior Population

 What is Geriatric Massage?

-Geriatric massage is a form of massage tailored specifically to the needs and ailments of the senior population.
-Geriatric massage focuses on manipulation of the soft tissues of the body and passive movement of joints to improve blood circulation, increase motion, and reduce pain.
+A geriatric massage is a form of massage tailored specifically to the needs and ailments of the senior population.
+The geriatric massage focuses on the manipulation of the soft tissues of the body and passive movement of joints to improve blood circulation, increase motion, and reduce pain.

 Geriatric massage has the following common characteristics:

 - Short sessions: Usually lasting no longer than 30 minutes.
 Longer sessions could irritate or cause harm to seniors depending on their physical conditions

 - Gentle massage motions: This type of motion is designed to improve blood circulation, relieve muscle tension, and relax the body and the mind